jeipi-bot/Projeto5/README.md

 ## 📋 Licença/License

-Aqui estão as referências usadas no projeto.
+<p Aqui estão as referências usadas no projeto.
 *
 *
 *